Heroin Addiction: Signs

 icon

-When you suddenly stop feeding your brain heroin, your body goes into withdrawal.
+When you suddenly stop using heroin, your body goes into withdrawal.
 Common heroin withdrawal symptoms include rapid heart rate, dilated pupils, nausea, insomnia, chills, fever, dizziness, confusion, and depression.

 Sources